nerves-training/nerves_team_game/README.md

 }
 ```

-### Server -> Client

-**Player messages**
-Player messages are only sent to individual players and not to everyone.

 #### actions:assigned

+Direction: server -> client

-Before the game starts, the server will assign two actions to each player.
+Before the game starts, the server assigns two actions to each player.
+Each
-Each action will contain an id which will be sent to the server when executing
+action contains the id to send to the server when invoked by the player and
-the action.
+the title text to show on the screen.

 ```json
 {